 If eligible, you may receive a maximum monthly payment of $100.
 The maximum total benefit is $1,200.
 The VA won’t charge you entitlement for the first $600 of tutorial assistance.
 For payments beyond $600, they figure your entitlement charge by dividing the amount they paid by your full-time rate for schooling.

 You may be eligible for an additional allowance under a work-study program.
-Under the work-study program, you work for VA and receive an hourly wage.
+Under the work-study program, you work for the VA and receive an hourly wage.
 You may do outreach work under the supervision of a VA employee, prepare and process VA paperwork, work at a VA medical facility, or other approved activities.

 You must train at the three-quarter or full-time rate.
 The maximum number of hours you may work is 25 times the number of weeks in your enrollment period.
 Payments will be at the Federal or State minimum wage, whichever is greater.

 You can receive benefits for one change of program without VA approval for the change if your attendance, conduct, and progress in the last program were satisfactory.
 The VA may approve additional changes if the proposed programs are suitable for your abilities, aptitudes, and interests.
 The VA won’t charge a "change of program" when you enroll in a new program if you successfully completed your last program.

 Once you start receiving benefits, you must maintain satisfactory attendance, conduct, and progress.
 If you don’t meet your school’s standards, the certifying official must, by law, notify the VA.
 The VA, by law, must stop your benefits if the school reports unsatisfactory attendance, conduct, or progress.